tronicgr/AMC-NANO_Firmware/README.md

 https://www.youtube.com/watch?v=VA3Wm23lna4

-### You can use the AMC config utility to access and modify the important parameters in the AMC-NANO:
+### You can use the AMC config utility to access and modify the parameters in the AMC-NANO:
 https://github.com/tronicgr/AMC-NANO_Firmware/blob/master/AMC_Config_Utility.zip